fcami/ksExamples/dedibox/README.md

-# CentOS kickstart for Dedibox
+# CentOS 7 reinstall script & kickstart for Dedibox dedicated servers

 CAUTION: backup your data before doing anything.

 THIS SCRIPT WILL REINSTALL YOUR SERVER AND DESTROY ALL ITS DATA.

 ### Prerequisites